denizgenc/my-public-notes/operating_systems_and_tools/operating_systems_and_hardware.md

 Misc.
 ------------------
-When the OS starts, the it sets up the processor so that it understands that "syscall xxx" refers to a specific part of memory.
+When the OS starts, it sets up the processor so that it understands that "syscall xxx" refers to a specific part of memory.

 Unix is great because all the devices (under `/dev/`) are files!
 So you don't have to write a